 17) Needles & Thread

-These items are good for stitching and repair clothing or gear.
-In a pinch you can also use the needle and thread combo to stitch up a wound.
+These items are good for stitching and repairing clothing or gear.
+In a pinch, you can also use the needle and thread combo to stitch up a wound.

 You can also take a needle a curve it to make a very sharp hook for snagging small fish in the water.

 Disposal coffee filters serve many purposes.
 You can use them to filter debris out of the water in order to provide clean drinking water for yourself.
 You can also use coffee filters for replacement toilet paper, paper towels, and kindling material.